Product added to cart

 LED Color Temperature Differences Explained

-We get asked the difference between the different white LED color temperatures all the time.
+When it comes to automotive LED lighting we get asked what the difference is between the three white LED color temperatures we offer.
 The answer is relatively simple when you understand the basics of how the color of light is characterized.
-For the sake of keeping the topic to LED lighting, only the colors that are typically used in LED lighting will be discussed.
+For the sake of keeping the topic to automotive LED lighting, only the colors that are typically used in vehicle applications will be discussed.

 Color temperature is primarily a style choice, but the human eye does perceive a whiter light as being brighter.
 The image below shows a side by side comparison of our three choices.
 Ultimately it's up to you depending on your lighting goals.
-The higher Kelvin number DOES NOT mean the LEDs are brighter.
+The higher Kelvin number DOES NOT mean the output will be higher in fact, it is quite the opposite.
+The higher you go in the Kelvin scale the lower the output.

 What are the main differences between the color temperatures of light?

 Take a look at the Planckian locus graph below.
 The main area to pay attention to is the black curved line inside of the colored area.
 As you can see from the graph, 3000, 4000, and 6000 numbers are all shown.
 This range contains the most commonly available colors of LED lighting for headlights, parking lights, and fog lights.

 3000K = YELLOW

 4300K = AVG.
 STOCK HID

 As seen on the graph, 4300 kelvin is the color of most stock HID systems.
 It's far more white than 3600K, but it still has a very slight YELLOW tint.
 While more modern than 3600K, some customers still find that the 4300K isn't cool or blue enough.

 5000K = NATURAL WHITE